mitchell-lang/docs/tutorials/tutorial-io-parsing.md

 program, so that they will be compatible with compilation to a hardware accelerator.

+**Note that you will not have to implement any parsing code for your assigned workload.
+The data preparation and parsing has been done for you as part of the scaffolding for the assigned workload.** However, you may find it useful practice with the language to implement your own parser in Mitchell before beginning working on the assigned workload.

 In this tutorial, we will walk through the implementation of LibSVM parsing.
 In general, it is a good idea to use external tools convert your data into a simple-to-parse format for use with Mitchell.